atapas/fork-me/nxy7/typo.md

-This fiel is made as part of IBM assignment.
+This file is made as part of IBM assignment.